beakbahama/log/docs/time-is-freedom.md

 2. **Revenue from GI Projects:** Members can achieve higher membership levels by leading or significantly contributing to projects that generate revenue within the GI.
 For instance, to reach the $100,000 tier, a member would need their project to generate a net profit of $200,000.
 This profit is then divided equally, with $100,000 going into the member's GI project fund, which they directly control and can use to fund future projects or initiatives.
 The other $100,000 is credited to their personal salary fund, available for use within the GI marketplace or for personal saving.
 This structure rewards members for successful project outcomes and enhances their financial influence within the GI.

 3. **Recognition for Outstanding Contributions:** Members who make significant non-financial contributions—such as exceptional community service, innovation, or leadership—can be elevated to higher membership levels in recognition of their efforts.
 For instance, if a member's contributions are deemed extraordinary enough to warrant elevation to the $100,000 level, they will be awarded $100,000 for their personal project fund and an additional $100,000 in their salary fund.
-This acknowledgment ensures that invaluable contributions of skills, expertise, and leadership are rewarded equivalently to financial investments, empowering these members to have a greater impact within the GI while enjoying enhanced benefits in the GI marketplace.
+This acknowledgment ensures that invaluable contributions of skills, expertise, and leadership are rewarded equivalently to financial investments or project revenue, empowering these members to have a greater impact within the GI while enjoying enhanced benefits in the GI marketplace.

 ### Benefits of Higher Levels
 - **Enhanced Economic Impact**: The influx of funds from these higher tiers significantly expands the GI's financial capabilities, enabling a broader range of ambitious projects and infrastructure developments.
 This additional capital ensures that the GI can pursue large-scale endeavors that might be beyond the scope of the initial core fund, from advanced technological research to expansive ecological restoration projects.